Configuration

 Spinnaker configuration is a multipart process, including configuring Cloud providers as deployment targets and external storage for metadata persistence.

-Deploy to more environments
+Deploy to more cloud accounts

 Secure your Spinnaker installation

-You can configure SSL, setup a login page, or apply role-based authorization.
+You can configure SSL, setup a login page, or apply role-based authorization.~~

 Setup continuous integration